 Environment & Ethical Tourism in Morocco

-Environmental & Ethical Tourism inSince the year 2000, many of the new resorts built in Moroccowere done so involving sustainable development methods and with an emphasis on protecting the environment.
+Morocco Travel Information: Environmental & Ethical Tourism inSince the year 2000, many of the new resorts built in Moroccowere done so involving sustainable development methods and with an emphasis on protecting the environment.
 This resulted in a more friendly policy of having environmental and ethical tourism respected in Morocco.

 As tourism has become a leading industry in Morocco, Morocco has begun to pay attention to the critical issues of how to sustain tourism yet keep the impact on Morocco’s environment to a minimum.
 Ethical tourism combined with Responsible travel in Morocco is essential.